gatling/gatling/src/sphinx/project/faq.rst

 However, just like scheduling, that's something very easy to achieve outside Gatling.
 For example, one can configure `multiple executions <http://maven.apache.org/guides/mini/guide-default-execution-ids.html>`_ of the Gatling maven plugin, or multiple Jenkins jobs.

-.. _faq-simulation-log:

-* **What's the meaning of the 4 longs in simulation.log file?**

-Those are currently:

-#. first byte sent timestamp
-#. last byte sent timestamp
-#. first byte received timestamp
-#. last byte received timestamp

-A timestamp is of course the number of milliseconds since epoch.

-* response time (in ms) = 4 - 1
-* latency (in ms) = 3 - 2

-Beware that the format of this file is an implementation details of the ``FileDataWriter``/``FileDataReader`` combo, so it might be subject to changes.

 .. _faq-elb:

 * **Using Amazon Elastic Load Balancing?**